All rights reserved by the author

 Act 1 | Scene 1

-New York City, the United States of America, England, Canada, India, China, Russia, France, Germany, and Italy are in some of the cinematographic scenes of the Book of Revelation.
-I am, you are, and the rest of the world of today.
+New York, Chicago, Atlanta, Miami, Dallas, and Los Angeles.
+London, Montreal, Cape Town, and Kingston.
+New Delhi and Calcutta, India.
+Abuja, Manila, Jakarta, Nairobi, Islamabad, and Dodoma are in some of the cinematographic scenes of the Book of Revelation.
+I am, you are, and the rest of the inhabitants of the world of the 21st century.

 The central figures of the short, vivid, videos, with audio, transmitted to John and verbally recorded in Chapter 13 are two tremendous beasts.
 The first, predominantly earthy, secular, and political.
 The second, essentially religious, but also worldly and politicized.
 There is a third made in the image of the first.